HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxconnect.md

     In on-premise environments setups, the `ConfigEngine` task should be run under the `wp_profile` to have DXConnect installed in the correct location, and a restart of the `cw_profile` server may be required.

-    To verify it is installed on a given HCL DX Server 9.5 with CF19 or later, navigate to the **Configuration Wizard** Admin console and then under **Enterprise Applications**.
+    To verify if DXConnect is installed on a given HCL DX Server 9.5 with CF19 or later, navigate to the **Configuration Wizard** Admin console and then under **Enterprise Applications**.
 The `dxconnect` application will appear on the console as shown in the example below.
 For more information on accessing and working with the Configuration Wizard, refer to [Accessing the Configuration Wizard](../../../deployment/manage/portal_admin_tools/cfg_wizard/configuration/cw_run.md) topics.

     ![DXConnect installation](../../../images/HCL_DXConnect_installation.png)